Parantaka I: Inscriptions

-Here we have his son Arinjaya making a donation.
+This is of his son Arinjaya making a donation.
 Once again it is from Tiruvorriyur:

 On the eleventh slab.
 Records in the 30th year of Maduraikonda Parakesarivarman(Parantaka) dated in his 30th year, gift of gold for a lamp by Arindigai-perumanar, son of Chola-Perumanadigal (i.e Parantaka), to the god Siva at Adhigrama.

-We also have several inscriptions of his son Rajaditya from Tirunavalur.
+There are also several inscriptions of his son Rajaditya from Tirunavalur.
 One such inscription is the following from the temple of Rajadityesvara in Tirunavalur.
 The temple was also called Tiruttondîsvaram:

 A record in the 29th year of the Chola king Maduraikonda Parakesarivarman.
 Records gift of 20 sheep for offerings and of two lamps to the shrines of Rajadityesvara and Agastyesvara by a servant of Rajadityadeva.